 - Deduction uses a set of axioms to prove propositions known as theorems, which, given the axioms, are irrefutable, absolutely true statements.
-It is also irrefutable that deduction is the preferred route to truth; the question is, however, whether or not it has any limits. - David Hilbert's belief "Wir müssen wissen, wir werden wissen", more formally known as completeness, according to which any mathematical statement could be proved or disproved by deduction from axioms, has been proved to be invalid. - In everyday life, however, we use weaker syllogisms of the type:
+It is also irrefutable that deduction is the preferred route to truth; the question is, however, whether or not it has any limits. - David Hilbert (1862-1943) expressed his belief that there are no limits in his slogan (from his talk in 1930; also inscribed in his tombstone at Göttingen): "Wir müssen wissen, wir werden wissen" ("We must know, we will know").
+His idea, more formally known as completeness, is that any mathematical statement could be proved or disproved by deduction from axioms. - In everyday life, however, we use weaker syllogisms of the type: